-ICG Medical recognises that all businesses have an obligation to prevent slavery and human trafficking and will do all in its power to do this within its business and the supply chains through which it operates.
+Cromwell Medical Staffing recognises that all businesses have an obligation to prevent slavery and human trafficking and will do all in its power to do this within its business and the supply chains through which it operates.

 Modern slavery can take many forms including the trafficking of people, forced labour, servitude and slavery.
 As leading recruitment experts, we take our responsibility for supplying staff extremely seriously and are aware of the potential for being targeted by traffickers and unlicensed gangmasters.
 Our own processes around candidate engagement ensure our employees are alert to the signs of exploitation, in order that we may take the necessary action promptly and effectively, should it be identified.
 Sectors affected include, but are not limited to, construction & property, engineering & manufacturing and health & social care.

-This statement focuses specifically on ICG Medical’s compliance with the Modern Slavery Act 2015 (the Act) and highlights the steps we take to ensure there is no slavery or human trafficking occurring within the organisation or its supply chains.
+This statement focuses specifically on Cromwell Medical Staffing’s compliance with the Modern Slavery Act 2015 (the Act) and highlights the steps we take to ensure there is no slavery or human trafficking occurring within the organisation or its supply chains.
 One of our Company’s most valuable assets has always been its reputation for integrity and fairness.
 Maintaining this reputation within our market is an essential pre-requisite to our continued success.

-ICG brands recruit and place healthcare professionals in both permanent and temporary positions.
-Geographies in which the brands operate are the UK, USA, Australia and India.
+Cromwell Medical Staffing recruits and places healthcare professionals in both permanent and temporary positions, operating across the UK.
 Healthcare professionals are sourced from digital advertising, job boards, social media, recruitment events and customer referrals.

 Suppliers are expected to adhere to our Supplier Code of Conduct, which includes specific reference to the Act, and should have in place a policy recognising, respecting and protecting the human rights of their employees, those of their suppliers and business partners and the communities affected by the suppliers’ operations.